 The great windy city of Chicago is truly a place that is a must-visit for any gay traveler.
 The city is rich with cultural and architecturally rich neighborhoods and gorgeously designed parks.
 There isn’t a better place on earth that holds all the pleasures of the gay traveler.
 Historical theater marquees and landmark skyscrapers loom over the magnificent downtown skyline, while numerous thriving cafes and boutiques lay directly under it.
 The population of Lakeview and Anderson sections of the city invite travelers to ogle their window displays as they pass by sipping on hot and deliciously frothy expressos.
-Unlike coastal cities, Chicago has no beach, but that doesn’t seem to stop the sun-worshippers who gather at the numerous lakefront spots all over the city.
+Local and resident sun-worshippers alike love to gather at the numerous lakefront spots all over the city.
 Recently, Chicago was chosen to host the Gay Games which only served to boost the Cities reputation as a continually growing gay hub.

 If you’re a professional shopper or even a professional window-shopper than you definitely do not want to miss the Magnificent Mile.
 The Magnificent Mile is truly a feat of wonder for you shopaholics; you will find an avenue lined with 460 different stores to feed your material cravings and over 220 restaurants to deliciously enjoy.
 This avenue should quell all of your shopping addictions, but if you’re looking for more then head over to Wicker Park/Buck town for some out-of-this-world funky boutique shops and discount stores.
 Best of all, if you’re looking for a shop with a gay scene, then head over to Hollywood beach formerly known as Kathy Osterman Beach, this is where the gay scene is at!